Key Takeaways:

 Run promotions

-Running promotions is another way of increasing demand for certain items in your store.
+Running promotions is another way to increase demand for specific items in your store.
 You can offer discounts or free shipping on items with a lower sell-through rate to entice shoppers.
 Additionally, you could organize customer loyalty programs that encourage repeat customers and reward them for their purchases.

 Examine seasonality